Introduction:

 5. Gaining a Competitive Edge:

 In today’s competitive market, businesses that prioritize diversity and inclusion are poised to stand out from the crowd.
-Demonstrating a commitment to Schedule A hiring can set employers apart, making them more attractive to both consumers and potential partners.
-In addition, government agencies and private-sector companies seeking to work with the federal government often receive preferential treatment when they prioritize Schedule A hiring.
+Demonstrating a commitment to Schedule A hiring can set federal government employers apart, making them more attractive to citizens and employees.
+In addition, private-sector companies seeking to work with the federal government often receive preferential treatment when they prioritize the spirit of Schedule A hiring.

 6. Tax Benefits: